mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Carrying repair drones allows a ship to make repairs during combat, allowing access to exterior components without risking crew.
 They also have sufficient intelligence to allow repairs to be initiated by a drone controller rather than a dedicated engineer.

 Repair drones allows a Traveller with the Electronics (remote ops) skill to use the Repair System action (see page 173).
-The repair drones are considered to have an Engineer skill level of 1 or the level the Traveller has in Electronics (remote ops), whichever is lower, in all specialities for the Repair System action alone.
+The repair drones are considered to have an Engineer skill level of 1 or the level the Traveller has in Electronics (remote ops), whichever is lower, in all specialties for the Repair System action alone.

 A ship needs to dedicate 1% of its tonnage for effective repair drone coverage (minimum 1 ton), at a cost of MCr0.2 per ton.